Why Job Searching Feels Like a Full-Time Job

 Overview

-You’re scanning dozens of job postings, comparing titles, responsibilities, locations, and compensation.
-You’re analyzing company stability, culture, and growth potential.
+Job searching takes a lot of work.
+You’re busy scanning job postings, comparing titles, responsibilities, locations, and compensation.
+You’re analyzing the company.
 You’re making lists and tracking deadlines.

 Submitting Applications